datahangar/sfunnel/docs/use-cases/network-telemetry-nfacctd.md

 ![A network router connecting to nfacctd](images/single_router_nfacctd.svg)

-[datahangar](https://github.com/datahangar/) was initially created as an end-to-end(E2E) testing framework for pmacct, focusing on its containerization and deployment within Kubernetes.
+On the other hand, [datahangar](https://github.com/datahangar/) was initially created as an end-to-end(E2E) testing framework for pmacct, focusing on its containerization and deployment in Kubernetes.

-While it still fulfills [this role](https://github.com/pmacct/pmacct/blob/master/.github/workflows/e2e_dh.yaml), datahangar is evolving to establish a reference architecture for a complete network data pipeline using readily available open-source components in Kubernetes.
+While it still fulfills [this role](https://github.com/pmacct/pmacct/blob/master/.github/workflows/e2e_dh.yaml), datahangar is evolving into establishing a reference architecture for a complete network data pipeline running in Kubernetes using readily available open-source components.

 ### Connectivity requirements

-BGP and flowlogs traffic must:
+For `nfacctd` to function, BGP and flowlog traffic must:

 * Preserve source IP address.
 Source IP is used to deduce the router's identity.
 * End up in the same Pod (replica).